mdb536/cuckoo-hashing/README.md

    SDL2

 How to Run:
-   Make and compile instructions for each half of the project are located in the readme files in the specific directory
+   Make and compile instructions for each half of the project are located in the specific directory's readme file